 - Anyone having concerns about trimming or spraying of right-of-way is encouraged to contact Tri-County EMC at 478.986.8100.

 Frequently Asked Questions:

 Just as our overhead lines need clearance, so do our underground transformers.
-Keep shrubs at least ten feet from the sides and backs of our equipment; don’t plant anything directly in front.
+Keep shrubs at least 10 feet from the sides and backs of our equipment; don’t plant anything directly in front.
 Doing so hampers our crews making outage repairs if they have to first trim shrubs to gain access to our equipment.
-It is likely that we will have to destroy your shrubs if we have to replace your transformer.

 Are your right-of-way workers Tri-County EMC employees?

-No. We utilize Asplundh to conduct right-of-way trimming and NaturChem for spraying.
+No. We utilize Georgia Right-of-Way to conduct right-of-way trimming and Palmetto Right-of-Way for spraying.
 Both contractors have specialized equipment and training ideal for maximizing the efficiency of our right-of-way maintenance.